telerik/maui-docs/knowledge-base/troubleshooting-missing-fonts-unpackaged-deployment.md

 4. Build and run the app to verify if the fonts are loading correctly in the unpackaged deployment.

-If the issue persists, please check the following:
+If the issue persists, check the following:

-- Double-check the spelling and case sensitivity of the font file names and font family names.
+- Double-check the spelling and case sensitivity of the font file and font family names.
-- Ensure that the font files are included in your project and set to **Build Action** of **Copy Always**.
-- Verify that the font files are correctly registered in the `MauiProgram.cs` file.
 - Test the app on both Windows 10 and Windows Server 2019 to rule out any platform-specific issues.

 If the issue still persists after following these steps, please provide a reproducible project and reach out to the Microsoft MAUI team for further investigation.